New DCHS Location at 4850 Mark Center Drive

 WE ARE MOVING!

-During 2023, nearly all DCHS programs and services will move to a new location in the West End of the city at 4850 Mark Center Drive, Alexandria, VA 22311.
-Information about the specific dates that program locations will change will be shared with clients and the community as they become available.
+Nearly all DCHS programs and services are moving to a new location in the West End of the city at 4850 Mark Center Drive, Alexandria, VA 22311.
+Services will continue at their current locations until the move dates listed below.
+When the program re-opens at 4850 Mark Center Dr., this page will be updated with the opening date.

 MOVE SCHEDULE*

-Below are the scheduled move dates for each DCHS location.
+Below are the scheduled dates for each DCHS location to start the move.
 View and print flyer , and frequent this page for up-to-date information, as dates may change.
+Questions?
+Call us at 703.746.5700 or text us at 703.346.5599.

 -